bmphx2/JSTargetFuzzer-v1.0/README.md

   Local URL: http://localhost:8501
   Network URL: http://172.27.114.46:8501
 ```
+All the statistics during fuzzing campaigns are saved in the same folder.

 ### RQ2
 All the programs for RQ2 are saved in TXT files within ./programs/files/ folder during the execution, for the program analysis utilize `streamlit` client.
 Programs with weight 1 are saved with _weight1 suffix and with weight 1000 are saved with _weight1000.
+The programs analyzed during the experiment are compressed in ZIP files and saved in ./analyzed_programs folder.

 ### RQ3
 The JavaScript engine files responsible for the crashes are saved in a directory determined by the command-line, for example